apache/druid/docs/content/tutorials/tutorial-kerberos-hadoop.md

 OR
 `hdfs dfs -mkdir /apps/druid`

-3. Give appropriate permissions for the druid processes to access this folder.
+3. Give druid processes appropriate permissions for the druid processes to access this folder.
 This would ensure that druid is able to create necessary folders like data and indexing_log in HDFS.
 For example, if druid processes run as user 'root', then

     `hdfs dfs -chown root:root /apps/druid`